 Perhaps a better illustration of the impacts of groundwater withdrawals can be seen in Map 4.2.1. in the Appendix which shows the level of groundwater declines in each groundwater well which has a long documented record of water level readings.
-These areas of decline are shown in five foot increments.
+These areas of decline are shown by a varying color pallet on five foot increments.